 ~CHILDREN OF ROBERT McCUTCHEON AND MARY LUNDY WERE~

 Martha Ann McCUTCHEON (6) B. 7th July 1871 County and she died on the 31st May 1939 in Mono Township, Dufferin County.
-She married Thomas Burton BARRETT in 1891.
+Martha never married.

 Elizabeth Jane Victoria Edith McCUTCHEON (6) B. 8th December 1875 and she died on the 8th October 1963 in Mono Township, Dufferin County.
 She married widower Richard Whittington LANGFORD on the 15th April 1914.
 She was buried at the Mono Center Cemetery.